 The hair growth seen in the men peaked at one year of treatment, at which time it then began to slow.
 However, the growth results were still improved over those seen at the beginning.

-But more recent studies, including one performed in 2016, has also proven these positive results (18).
+But more recent studies, including one performed in 2016, have also proven these positive results (18).

 The study took place in two parts.